ALASKAN ADVENTURE CRUISE

 This is the ultimate 'adventure cruise', getting to the heart of Alaska's spectacular Inside Passage in a way that only a small group voyage can.
 Launch into the unspoiled wilderness, kayak amongst icebergs, hike pristine forests, and enjoy wildlife encounters, cultural experiences and hands-on exploration at every turn.
 You'll get up close and personal with the Alaskan wilderness in small vessels with access to places cruise-ships only dream of.
-This isn't small ship cruising or big ship cruising.
-These are Un-Cruise Adventures that are fully-focused on the Luxury of Experience: quality over quantity, wildlife over night life, life changing encounters over momentary entertainment.
+This isn't small ship cruising or big ship cruising this is an adventures cruise that is fully-focused on the luxury of experience; quality over quantity, wildlife over night life and life changing encounters over momentary entertainment.

 - Meet/greet service & transfers

 - Kayaking and inflatable skiff excursions

 - Exploring Ford's Terror Wilderness Area

 - Totem carving school in Tlingit village of Kasaan